kidGodzilla/jQuery-Motion-Blur-Gallery/README.md

 1. Include `motion-blur-gallery.css`, `jQuery`, `tweenMax.min.js` (from the GreenSock animation library), & `jquery.motion-blur-gallery.js` in your project.
 These files are all included in this repository.

-2. Add your images to your page, nested inside an unordered list.
+2. Add your images (or other markup) to your page, nested inside an unordered list.
 For example:

         <div class="motion-blur-gallery">
         	<ul>